Here’s How To Tell if You Need Wide Shoes

 Wide shoes are better for individuals with wide feet, flat feet or foot disorders.
 When choosing a shoe, it is important to prioritize well-fitting shoes over those with a relaxed feel.
 Shoes—narrow, medium or wide—should be secure and supportive rather than roomy.

-The difference between regular and wide shoes is the toe box size and the forefoot width.
+The difference between normal and wide shoes is the toe box size and the forefoot width.
 Wide shoes can accommodate tall and deep feet because the forefoot width is one-eighth to one-fourth of an inch wider than a standard shoe’s width and one-half of an inch wider than a narrow shoe.
-An increased width can decrease bunions, blisters, corns, calluses and discoloration people with wide feet can experience.

 Are wide shoes better for flat feet?